Beginner Shopping List Builder

 💡 Do I need a grow light?

 For herbs and leafy greens on a bright south-facing windowsill in summer, a window may be enough for your first jar.
 However, for consistent results year-round, especially in autumn and winter, an LED grow light makes a dramatic difference.
 Fruiting crops like tomatoes and peppers always need a proper grow light regardless of window exposure.
-A Mars Hydro TS600 at $59.99 is the best value starting point.
+The Mars Hydro TS600 at $59.99 is a great starting point, or the VIPARSPECTRA P700 at $39.98 for a fanless, quieter option.